RaspiKidd/MakeCodeTutorials/CountDownTimer/CountDownTimer.md

 ### You Will Need

-1 x micro:bit
+* 1 x micro:bit
 * 1 x micro USB cable
 * 1 x computer with internet connection

 Open Google Chrome on your computer by clicking this icon ![Chrome](images/Chrome.png)

-Once Chrome has opened type: [makecode.microbit.org](https://makecode.microbit.org/) into the search bar and press enter and click on new preoject once the pages has loaded.
+Once Chrome has opened type: [makecode.microbit.org](https://makecode.microbit.org/) into the search bar and press enter and click on new project once the pages has loaded.

 #### Let's Get Coding!